eclipse/steady/CONTRIBUTING.md

     * give information about the used browser/device and its version, if possible also the behavior in other browsers/devices
     * if the bug is about wrong UI appearance, attach a screenshot and mark what is wrong
     * generally give as much additional information as possible.
 (But find the right balance: do not invest hours for a very obvious and easy to solve issue.
 When in doubt, give more information.)
-7. Minimal example: it is highly encouraged to provide a minimal example to reproduce in e.g. jsbin: isolate the application code which triggers the issue and strip it down as much as possible as long as the issue still occurs.
-If several files are required, you can create a gist.
-This may not always be possible and sometimes be overkill, but it always helps analyzing a bug.
-8. Only one bug per report: open different tickets for different issues
+7. Only one bug per report: open different tickets for different issues

 You are encouraged to use [this template](.github/ISSUE_TEMPLATE/bug_report.md).